August 15, 2013

 Fortunately for dealers, that price variance isn’t new to the marketplace.
 Customers are well aware of how their wants and needs affect the price quotes they receive for prospective purchases.

 But that variability doesn’t excuse price inequities.
-When customers tell you want they want to spec a truck, they expect you to promptly reply with a correct price.
+When customers tell you want they want in a truck, they expect you to promptly reply with a correct price.

-How you respond is an important aspect of a sale, says George Papp, professional sales consultant and former director of sales development at Arrow Truck Sales, presenting at his “Selling for Success” seminar for the Used Truck Association.
+How you respond is an important aspect of a sale, says George Papp, professional sales consultant, former director of sales development at Arrow Truck Sales and teacher of the Used Truck Association’s (UTA) “Selling for Success” training seminar.

 If you want to sell trucks, you first have to sell customers on your price.